 Art.
-2 In consultation with the Board, the commissioner of each league shall determine what trophies and end of season awards will be issued for their league.
+2 In consultation with the Board, the League Commissionershall determine what trophies and end of season awards will be issued for their league.

 Art.
 3. Until the League Championship, the team with the better regular season record is the "Home Team."